Lilyxiuxiuxiu/EC500/HW1/README.md

 ```
 9. DONE!
 Check for outputvid.mp4 as the video of the images and labels.json as the decription of your images

-Note: If you are using Windows OS, comment line 75 in HW1API.py and uncomment line 74.
+Note: This API is developed on macOS10.13.3.
+If you are using Windows OS, comment line 75 in HW1API.py and uncomment line 74.

 ---
 Worked with Ayako Shimuzu on this mini project